Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Introduction

+However, removing synchronization introduces a different set of challenges.
+In large-scale training tasks, frequent model updates from many workers can congest the network and fill switch queues, leading to update loss and—more subtly—causing workers to train on stale models.
+This effect is intensified in multi-tenant environments where multiple DRL training tasks share the same network fabric.
+Staleness is particularly harmful in DRL because workers generate updates by evaluating the outcomes of simulations using the \emph{current} model; when this model is outdated, both the collected experience and the resulting gradients reflect obsolete behavior.
+Thus, despite its appeal, fully asynchronous DRL remains difficult to scale without addressing these network-induced sources of staleness and loss~\cite{schulman2017proximal, rafailov2023direct, doshi2021distributedPPO,wijmans2019dd}.

-In this work, we explore how in-network support techniques can alleviate the network-specific challenges associated, specifically, with large-scale asynchronous Distributed Reinforcement Learning (DRL) training~\cite{schulman2017proximal, rafailov2023direct, doshi2021distributedPPO,wijmans2019dd}.
-To this end, we propose an in-network DRL accelerator engine called \textit{Olaf}, which \textit{opportunistically aggregates} asynchronously generated model updates \textit{on the fly} while they traverse the queue.
-When compatible model updates from the same worker or other workers of the same cluster are present in the accelerator engine queue, Olaf combines them into a single aggregated update.
-This effectively reduces queue filling and significantly reduces packet drops.
+In this work, we explore how to unleash the benefits of fully asynchronous DRL training using in-network support techniques.
+Specifically, we propose an in-network DRL accelerator engine called \textit{Shesha}, which \textit{opportunistically aggregates} asynchronously generated model updates \textit{on the fly} while they traverse the queue.
+When compatible updates -- i.e., updates targeting the same portion of the model or sharing additive gradient semantics -- are present in the accelerator’s queue, Shesha combines them into a single aggregated update.
+This effectively reduces queue occupancy, significantly reduces packet drops, and maintains the most recent updates in the queue, thereby mitigating staleness and improving end-to-end training efficiency.

-A major benefit of Olaf's opportunistic aggregation is preventing update staleness.
-Stale updates, those generated long before they reach the PS, are known to degrade convergence performance in asynchronous settings~\cite{nguyen2022federated,dai2018toward,sahu2020convergence,yu2024stellaris,stanley2023addressing,coquelin2022accelerating}.
-This issue is particularly harmful in DRL, where delayed policy updates can misrepresent the latest behavior of the worker (agent) and negatively affect training efficiency.
-Specifically, workers produce model updates by evaluating the outcome of simulations using the model-at-hand, where staleness can be particularly detrimental as the collected experience and the generated update are based on an old model.

-To quantify model staleness, we introduce the term \textit{Age-of-Model} (AoM), which is a proxy metric that quantifies the utility, specifically, freshness of a model update.
-The average AoM of a cluster can be related to the average convergence time, in the case of DRL, the time required for the distributed training to achieve a certain reward.

-While in-network aggregation has been explored in prior work for accelerating DML training~\cite{yang2022trio, iSW,sapio2021switchML}, it is not applicable to the considered case.
-In a nutshell, in prior work, the aggregation keeps the information in the switch registers until a certain criteria is met, whereas we aim for in-flight opportunistic aggregation for asynchronous DRL updates.
-Other prior works employ {asynchronous training with periodic aggregation}~\cite{xiao2022asynchronous,iSW}, which introduces different criteria for synchronization barriers, departing from the fully asynchronous training procedure and risking staleness.